Skip to Content

 How Much Food Should a Bulldog Eat?

-On average, a Bulldog should eat between 1,000 and 1,200 calories a day, depending on weight, activity level, age, and health.
 An inactive adult Bulldog weighing 50lbs (22.5kg) only needs 1,000 daily calories, whereas an active dog of the same weight will need 1,200 calories.

 I would always recommend seeking the advice of your vet if you are ever doubtful about what to feed or how much to feed your Bulldog, but you can always refer to the National Research Council’s science-based guide for your dog’s nutritional needs.
-So, what about puppies, you may ask.
-How much food should a Bulldog puppy eat?

-On average, a Bulldog puppy needs about twice as many calories per pound of body weight as an adult Bulldog.
-Therefore a puppy weighing 25lbs (11kg) needs around 1,200 calories, the same as an active adult twice its weight.
+Therefore, a puppy weighing 25lbs (11kg) needs around 1,200 calories, the same as an active adult twice its weight.
 Use feeding charts on dog food labels to find the amount of food for your pup’s weight.

 For about ten years before the 2000s, dog feeding relied much more on hunches than quantities.
-Now that nutrition has advanced hand-in-hand with the dog-food industry, we face a double-edged sword.
+Now that nutrition has advanced hand-in-hand with the dog food industry, we face a double-edged sword.

-So what do I mean by this?
+So, what do I mean by this?

 On the one hand, we now know more about how much each breed needs, but at the same time, such messages are being controlled by the dog food industry.
 That’s why it is crucial not to give in to “package instructions” regarding serving sizes.
-With the 1,000 to 1,200 calorie mark for the average adult Bulldog, here’s the process you should go through to figure out how much you need to feed.

-Calculate calories per cup.
 Some manufacturers mislead about serving sizes to increase repeat orders; they’re legally liable if they misrepresent the calorie count.
 That’s why you should use nutritional information as your initial barometer.

-Figure out how much a cup of dog food weighs and find the number of calories per cup.
+Figure out how much a cup of dog food weighs and find the calories per cup.
 Some packages have calories listed per cup, making this entire step redundant.
 The best brands will also have helpful calculators and charts on their websites.

 I also found this helpful dog calorie calculator to work out your dog’s daily energy requirements.
 Just input your dog’s weight and activity level.
-For example, if your Bulldog weighs 50lbs (22.5kg) and is not very active, the calculator tells me he needs approximately 1000 calories daily.

 Calculate cups per serving

 It’s better to feed your Bulldog twice per day.
 So, once you know how many calories are in a cup, you need to figure out how many cups you need to feed your dog for his 500-600 calories.
-Depending on the food, it could be two cups, three cups, or even half a cup.
-Whatever this quantity is, you can work out how much to feed your Bulldog in one sitting.

 You’ll need to do this every time you switch to a different brand or change the type of food.
 Another alternative is to consult a vet nutritionist and determine exactly your dog’s calorie needs.

-How Often Should I Feed My Bulldog Puppy?
+How Often To Feed Your Bulldog Puppy

 Puppies have different nutritional requirements than adult dogs and require more frequent feedings at different stages of development.
-So how often should Bulldog puppies be fed?
+So, how often should Bulldog puppies be fed?

 Bulldog puppies between the ages of 6 and 12 weeks should be fed four meals daily.
 Puppies between 12 and 24 weeks require three meals a day, and from 24 weeks onwards, Bulldog puppies should be fed twice per day.